 Maximum Electric Driving Range: 335 miles Lease From: £447pcm

-For a dash of premium class in your family EV, try out the Polestar 2.
+For a dash of premium class in your family EV look at leasing a Polestar 2.
 It comes in 3 main flavours, which are small battery/single motor, large battery/single motor and large battery/dual motors.
 While the latter is a 408hp rocket, it’s the middle one you want – a 335-mile driving range, one of the best interiors in the entire automotive industry and chiselled Scandinavian exterior styling all add up to a near-irresistible electric car.

 Can’t choose between the Polestar 2 and the Tesla Model 3?
 Check out our guide where we put these top tier EVs head-to-head or our in-depth Polestar 2 review.